Pest Control contractors in

 Licensing Requirements

-Alabama requires Pest Control Operator License through Alabama Department of Agriculture.
-Must pass written exam covering pest identification, chemical application, and safety.
-Commercial applicators need Category 7A license.
-Requires 4 hours continuing education annually.
-License renewal every 3 years with fees around $100.
+Alabama requires Pesticide Applicator License through Alabama Department of Agriculture.
+Must pass written exam covering pest identification, pesticide safety, and application methods.
+Commercial applicators need Category 7A (General Pest) or 7B (Termite) certification.
+License renewal every 3 years with 6 hours continuing education credits.

 Permit Requirements